 Champagne corks are the more traditional Belgian beer closure, though real mushroom-shaped champagne corks can be tough to find.
 Homebrewers will have more luck with other options, including plastic champagne corks.
 These are readily stocked by most homebrew shops and are simple to use.
 You just force them in by hand and clamp down with a wire.

 Regular Size Nine wine corks are a good substitute for champagne corks.
 One brand, called the ALTEC cork from the French company, Sabaté, is a new-generation cork with superior sealing qualities.
 It also does not contribute the musty, stale flavors often associated with traditional corks.
 Homebrewers should be able to find these at the local homebrew store.

 If you do find real champagne corks, you will need a champagne corker.
 This is a specially designed corker that fits over the mushroom top of the champagne cork and presses the cork down into the bottle.
-Champagne corkers are expensive and hard to find, though some homebrew shops might rent them
+Champagne corkers are expensive and hard to find, though some homebrew shops might rent them to customers.

 Once the cork is in the bottle — be it a real champagne cork or a regular wine cork — you will need wire cages to hold the corks in.
 You can either purchase these separately for about $5 for 50 closures or save them as you amass your collection of champagne bottles.
 Simply drape the wire cage over the cork and twist tightly around the neck of the bottle.
 Regular wine corks also can be held in place by putting a “crown cap” over the cork.
 Lindeman lambics are packaged in this way.